Take a look at our glossary, where we explain relevant terms relating to investments in forests and agriculture.

 Of course you can!
 Just give us a short notice if you are planning to go to Panama.
 Our colleagues will be happy to organise a visit of the areas accompanied by one of our forest engineers (“investor trip”) for you.
 Unfortunately, the locations of the areas in Colombia, Morocco, Vietnam and Peru are rather remote and therefore not well-suited for visitors.
 Please contact us!

 Each year, we alternately publish a general activity report and a forestry report or project reports from our locations respectively.
-Customers are also informed by newsletter when new reports are being published.
-All reports are available in your online customer account, which you will find at www.forestfinance.de under “My account”.
+Customers are also informed by newsletter when new reports are online.
+All reports are available in your online customer account, which you will find at www.forestfinance.com under “My account”.
 Based on the information where your forest area is located, you are then able to learn from the reports how your trees have developed and which activities took place on the project area in the preceding year.

 Furthermore, we strive to keep the picture galleries for each finca (which you will find in your customer account and under pictures) up to date to allow you to see new pictures of your trees on a regular basis.
 Please do not hesitate to contact us via e-mail at info@forestfinance.com or phone +49 228 943 778 27 (Monday-Thursday 10am - 3pm) should you have any further questions.